mccloudaero/goliath-quadcopter/avionics/README.md

 ### Customize Configuration
 While, the Pixhawk firmware does not require modification, the controller does need custom configuration for Goliath.

-* config.txt
-  Copy config.txt to the on the SD card at: /etc/config.txt
+Copy /etc in the avionics directory to the SD card.

+* /etc/config.txt
+  Sets up the custom configuration for Goliath, specifies which mixers to use

+* /etc/extras.txt
+  Starts the driver for the EVPR master node

-* mixer
+* /etc/mixers
-  Copy quad_x_variable_pitch_gas.main.mix on to the SD card at: /etc/mixers/
+  Custom mixers for goliath

 Details on how to make custom mixer files can be found at http://dev.px4.io/concept-mixing.html